With tax season just getting underway, some consumers rush to file taxes as soon as their employers provide a W-2.

 • Check your return.
 Before you sign the return, read it over to check for mistakes.
 Ask the preparer to explain anything you don’t understand.
 Don’t forget to sign it.

-Consumers may obtain a BBB Business Profile on an individual business at bbb.org or by calling 417-380-5074.
+Consumers may obtain a BBB business profile on an individual business at bbb.org or by calling 417-862-4222.

-Stephanie Garland is the region director for the Better Business Bureau in Springfield.
-The Better Business Bureau office in Springfield is at 2754 S. Campbell Ave.
-Among those counties served by BBB Springfield are Jasper, Newton, McDonald, Lawrence and Barton counties.
+Stephanie Garland is director of the Better Business Bureau in Springfield.
+Among the counties served by BBB Springfield are Jasper, Newton, McDonald, Lawrence and Barton.
 Emails may be sent to firstname.lastname@example.org.
-You can find a retailer’s BBB rating or read a BBB Business Profile by going online to www.bbb.org or by calling 888-996-3887.